EVgo

 E10

-Charger shows E10 and refuses to charge; often after installation or rewiring
+Charger shows E10 and refuses to charge; this often occurs after installation or rewiring.

 Grounding / Protective Earth Fault